1–2 spots available for Q2 · Claim yours

 What tech stack does the subscription cover?

 My core stack for web application development is React, Next.js, TypeScript on the front end, Node.js or Laravel on the back end, PostgreSQL or MongoDB, and AWS for infrastructure.
 I also work with Redis, Docker, and standard third-party integrations.
-For the full tech coverage, see custom web application development.
+The full tech coverage is at custom web application development.

 Is there a minimum commitment?

 The subscription runs month to month.
-There is no annual commitment required.
-There is a 14-day money-back guarantee on the first month — if you are not satisfied in the first two weeks, I refund the fee in full.
+There is no annual commitment.
+There is a 14-day money-back guarantee on the first month.
+If you are not satisfied in the first two weeks, the fee is refunded in full.
+After that, cancel anytime.

 How do we communicate day to day?

-Async by default — a shared channel (Slack, Linear, or your preference) where I post daily updates, questions, and deliverables for review.
-Weekly or biweekly video calls for sprint planning and review.
+Async by default.
+A shared channel (Slack, Linear, or your preference) where I post daily updates, questions, and deliverables for review.
+Weekly or biweekly video calls for planning and review.
 You are never in the dark, and you do not have to be in meetings all day.

 Next step

-If you are not sure which model fits your stage, reach out directly with a short description of what you are building and where you are in the funding or revenue journey.
-I give an honest read, including when the answer is "hire full-time sooner than you think."
+If you are not sure which model fits your stage, the contact page is the right starting point.
+Get a quote in 60s and I will give an honest read, including when the answer is "hire full-time sooner than you think."